adrianriobo/psi-operator/README.md

 # psi-operator

-The psi-operator is a highly opinionated test workflow execution engine that knows about internal infrastructure.
-Is main purpose is to handle testing pipelines executions on internal infrastructure based on events.
-Based on the same principle the outcome of the executions will be communicated based on events.
+The psi-operator is a highly opinionated pipeline integrator.
+Its main purpose is to operate/manage the pipeline executions on PSI.
+The initial use case covered by this solution is to cover a gap space for specific test results on upstream vs downstream.
+So this communication is based on aync messages, as so the initial idea is to integrate the async comunnication within the operator.

 The operator is based on tekton pipelines / openshift pipelines.